joinmarket-webui/jamdocs/docs/philosophy/02-bitcoin.md

 > The result is a distributed system with **no single point of failure.**

 No single point of failure.
-That is one of the main value propositions of Bitcoin, and what makes it so resilient.
-No single point of failure is what makes Bitcoin resistant to censorship, and it is also what sets JoinMarket apart.
+No admins.That is one of the main value propositions of Bitcoin, and what makes it so resilient.
+This resiliency, and the fact that the users are in charge—and nobody else—is what sets Bitcoin apart.
+JoinMarket continues this philosophical approach: economic actors in a peer-to-peer system, no single point of failure.

 [^brc]: A selection of books is available in the *Bitcoin and Cypherpunk History* section of [bitcoin-resources.com/books](https://bitcoin-resources.com/books/#bitcoin-and-cypherpunk-history)